Anencephaly in Children

 What is anencephaly in children?

 Anencephaly is a condition that is present at birth (birth defect).
 It affects the brain and skull bones.
 With this condition, the brain isn't fully formed.
 It often lacks part or all of the cerebrum.
 The cerebrum is the area of the brain used for thinking, seeing, hearing, touch, and movement.
 There is also no bone on the back of the head.
 Bones may also be missing on the front and sides of the head.
 Anencephaly is a type of neural tube defect.
-It occurs in about 3 of 10,000 pregnancies in the U.S. each year.
+It occurs in about 1 of every 4,600 births in the U.S. each year.
 The exact number isn't known because many of these pregnancies end in miscarriages.
 This condition most often leads to death in days or weeks.

 What causes anencephaly in a child?

 During pregnancy, the brain and spine begin as a flat plate of cells.
 This plate rolls into a tube called the neural tube.
 The tube is completely formed 28 to 32 days after conception.
 If all or part of the neural tube fails to close, this leaves an opening.
 The opening is called an open neural tube defect.
 The opening in the tube may be left exposed.
 Or it may be covered with bone or skin.
 Anencephaly is when the neural tube fails to close at the base of the skull.

 Neural tube defects may be caused by genes passed on from both parents and by environmental factors.
-Some of these factors include obesity, uncontrolled diabetes in the mother, and some prescription medicines.
+Some of these factors include obesity, uncontrolled diabetes in the mother, opioid use (prescription or illegal), especially early in pregnancy, and some prescription medicines.
 In most cases, a child with a neural tube defect has no family history of this problem.

 Which children are at risk for anencephaly?